 There has been an evident rift between Search and Paid marketing due to differences in KPIs or strategies.
 Companies often prioritize PPC (pay-per-click) marketing due to the instant results and gratification.
 There’s also been a visible disparity in the budget allocation that has often led to the search and advertising teams working separately.

 Developing a collaborative organizational culture is a critical mission of digital transformation.
 This involves merging the strengths of two teams to achieve a common goal.
-When you integrate search with multi-channel marketing, you’ll notice that there’s more similarity in the goals than differences.
+When you integrate search with multi-channel marketing including mobile marketing, you’ll notice that there’s more similarity in the goals than differences.
 Digital transformation has allowed companies to see that and drill down to common KPIs that the two teams can work towards.
 The integration of channels can enhance organic traffic and better ROI for paid search.
 A few ways in which a search and PPC can work together are:

 Better keyword Targeting: It’s a high possibility that one team is missing out on tapping keyword opportunities that can benefit other channels.
 There won’t be any information silos if the search team and marketing uses the same tools to check keyword performance data and keyword relevance.